NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/DeviceCredentials.rst

 .. code-block:: bash

-   node cli create-ca-root
+   ./cli.sh create-ca-root

 .. note::

    The default lifetime for root CA certificates is 1 year.
-   Run ``node cli create-ca-root --help`` to learn how to customize the lifetime.
+   Run ``./cli.sh create-ca-root --help`` to learn how to customize the lifetime.

 Do not share the CA root certificate.
 The number of CA root certificates is typically very small, and the minimum number of certificates required is one.